“Women belong in all places where decisions are being made. It shouldn’t be that women are the exception.” — Ruth Bader Ginsburg

 Given the opportunity to generate and control an income, women routinely invest significant portions of their income in food, healthcare and education for their families.
 Unfortunately, at the moment, the majority of women in developing countries lack economic power, resulting in a higher rate of girls kept out of school, minimal access to basic health care, increased HIV/AIDS prevalence and higher maternal mortality rates.
 Yet women continue to bear almost all responsibility for meeting the basic needs of the family.

-The Hunger Project recognizes the prevalence of gender discrimination and the global imbalance of power and responsibility and empowers women to build their capacity and self-reliance as a way of overcoming obstacles.
-We firmly believe that empowering women to be key change agents is an essential element to achieving the end of hunger and poverty.
+We recognize the prevalence of gender discrimination and the global imbalance of power and responsibility and supports women to build their capacity and self-reliance as a way of overcoming obstacles.
+We firmly believe that encouraging women to be key change agents is an essential element to achieving the end of hunger and poverty.

 Women’s Leadership Workshops in India, a Women’s Empowerment Program throughout Africa, and specialized animator trainings worldwide empower women to seek positions of power and train all of our partners, women and men, to take responsibility for improving lives in their communities.